 Jinsook Kim, Ph.D.

 Jinsook Kim earned her Ph.D. in Media Studies from the Department of Radio-Television-Film at the University of Texas at Austin in 2019.
 Her research program takes a transnational approach to digital media platforms, online hate culture, and social and political activism in the context of contemporary South Korea.
 She is currently working on her first book project, tentatively titled Sticky Activism: Online Misogyny and Feminist Anti-Hate Activism in South Korea.
 The book project is based on her doctoral dissertation, which received a Dissertation Award Honorable Mention from the Society for Cinema and Media Studies in 2021 and was supported by a WW (formerly Woodrow Wilson) Dissertation Fellowship in Women’s Studies, a Dissertation Proposal Development Fellowship from the Social Science Research Council, and a Dissertation Award from the Korean American Communication Association.
-Her work on topics in global digital media culture ranging from feminist activism to sports and nationalism in the peer-reviewed journals Feminist Media Studies, Communication, Culture & Critique, and Communication and Sport.
+Her work on topics in global digital media culture ranging from feminist activism to sports and nationalism has appeared in the peer-reviewed journals Feminist Media Studies, Communication, Culture & Critique, and Communication and Sport.
 She also has articles forthcoming in Journal of Cinema and Media Studies and Signs: Journal of Women in Culture and Society and Korea Journal.